molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Intercept all requests</aside>

 In the case of the Flickr search, we have intercepted an HTTP request to a third-party API.
-But Cypress allows to fake any XMLHttpRequest, including requests to your own HTTP APIs.
+But Cypress allows to fake any request, including those to your own HTTP APIs.

-The `cy.server` and `cy.route` commands only supports intercepting XMLHttpRequest.
-In addition, Cypress has a new, experimental command named `cy.intercept` for intercepting all kinds of requests.
+The `cy.server` and `cy.route` commands only support intercepting XMLHttpRequest.
+In addition, Cypress has a new command named `cy.intercept` for intercepting all kinds of requests.
 Plus, `intercept` is easier to use and more powerful.

 In the Flickr search repository, you will find the same test with `cy.server` / `cy.route` as well as with `cy.intercept` for comparison.